Zuna0hu/odin_foundation/databases/database.md

 Worksheet Column | Table Column
 Worksheet Row | Table Row
 ```
+### Primary Key and Foreign Key
+Keys are one of the most important elements in a relational database to maintain the relationship between the tables and it also helps in uniquely identifying the data from a table.

+The primary key is a key that helps uniquely identify the tuple of the database.
+For example, student ID.

+In contrast, the Foreign Key is a key used to determine the relationship between the tables through the primary key of one table that is the primary key of one table acts as a foreign key to another table.
+One example is the Game Store Database in the following section.

 ### Relational Database Management Systems
 After sharing and adding information to the spreadsheet, with the amount of information increases, we will encounter issues with **duplicate data**, **typos**, perhaps even **formatting** issues.